jayroxis/dam-pytorch/README.md

 # Learning Compact Representations of NeuralNetworks using DiscriminAtive Masking (DAM)

-This repository offers the code for reproducing experiment results for DAM paper.
+This repository offers the codes for reproducing experiment results for the paper.

-Learning Compact Representations of NeuralNetworks using DiscriminAtive Masking (DAM) PyTorch Official Implementation of DiscriminAtive Masking (NeurIPS 2021)
+*Code will be available soon, thanks!*